tthheusalmeida/pokedex/README.md

 - [ESLint](https://eslint.org/) statically analyzes your code to quickly find problems
 - [Jest](https://jestjs.io/) is a delightful JavaScript Testing Framework with a focus on simplicity
 - [HighCharts](https://www.highcharts.com/) for create interactive charts easily for your web projects.
+- [Vercel](https://vercel.com/) combines the best developer experience with an obsessive focus on end-user performance.

 <a id="in-action"></a>